 The accounting policies of the District conform to the U.S. generally accepted accounting principles as applicable to governmental units.
-The more significant of the District's accounting policies are described below.
+The District's significant accounting policies are described below:

 A. Reporting Entity

 The District has defined its reporting entity in accordance with generally accepted accounting principles, which provides guidance for determining which governmental activities, organizations, and functions should be included in the reporting entity.